mnesca/corgi_cubicle/RMD_Wpg_Transit_Analysis.md

 these variables… Now a new problem to solve\!

 UPDATE 08-10-2019:
-some possible solutions while talking to Ran\!
-1\) derive only the top 10 and bottom 10 passups so filter by most frequent and least frequent
+some possible solutions: 1) derive only the top 10 and bottom 10 passups so filter by most frequent and least frequent
 2\) create a category for day of the week “Monday tuesday etc”
 3\) create a category for subgroup by region in winnipeg
 4\) create a category for what type of speed bus “super express, rapid